Step-by-Step Guide: How to Get a Government Funded Medical Alarm Pendant

 1) Register with My Aged Care

-Call My Aged Care on 1800 200 422 or use their website to register and book an assessment.
+Call My Aged Care on 1800 200 422 or use their website to register your parent and book an assessment.
 This starts the process for government support programs that can cover a personal alarm.

 2) Attend the Assessment

 An assessor will check your parent’s needs (mobility, safety, falls risk, daily tasks).
-Tell them you need a personal alarm included in your support plan so funding can be allocated.
+Make it clear that your parent needs a personal alarm included in their support plan so funding can be allocated.

 3) See Which Funding Route Applies

-After assessment, your parent may be eligible for one of the following:
+After the assessment, your parent may be eligible for one of the following:

 National programs via My Aged Care

-Support at Home (SaH) or Commonwealth Home Support Program (CHSP) – helps seniors with basic support including alarms, such as the Safe-Life Pendant.
+Support at Home (SaH) or Commonwealth Home Support Program (CHSP) – provides basic support that can include personal alarms, such as the Safe-Life Pendant.

-Assistive Technology funding under SaH/AT-HM – covers the device itself.
+Assistive Technology funding under SaH/AT-HM – can cover the cost of the device itself.

 Other government funding

-State schemes – such as Personal Alert Victoria (PAV) (free alarm + monitoring if eligible) or Personal Alert Assistance SA (PAASA).
+State schemes – such as Personal Alert Victoria (PAV) (free alarm and monitoring if your parent is eligible) or Personal Alert Assistance SA (PAASA).

-DVA (veterans) – provides personal alarms through the Rehabilitation Appliances Program for eligible veterans.
+DVA (veterans) – may provide personal alarms through the Rehabilitation Appliances Program for eligible veterans.

 4) Get Approval & Funding Code

-Once your parent is found eligible, you’ll receive a referral or funding plan/code that shows what the government will pay for.
+Once your parent is found eligible, you’ll receive a referral or funding plan/code that confirms what the government will pay for.

 5) Choose a Supplier & Set Up the Alarm

-Give the referral/funding code to an approved alarm supplier.
-They’ll organise the pendant and usually setup the 24/7 monitoring service.
+Provide the referral or funding code to an approved alarm supplier.
+They’ll organise the pendant for your parent and usually set up the 24/7 monitoring service.

 6) Review & Renew as Needed

 Some programs review support regularly.
-Stay in contact with your case manager so funded monitoring and equipment stay active.
+Stay in contact with your parent’s case manager to ensure funded monitoring and equipment remain active.

 What Each Funding Option Does